thisiskushal31/blog/src/content/markdown/ai-shift-left-security-part2.md

 AI changes this completely.
 Automated threat models in minutes, not days.

+**Real-World Application:** I've engineered agentic AI-based automation for Elasticsearch cluster management using n8n, Terraform, Ansible, and Python.
+This approach streamlines cluster provisioning and lifecycle management, reducing manual errors and ensuring consistent security configurations.
+The AI agents handle routine tasks like scaling, backup verification, and security policy enforcement, allowing the team to focus on strategic security improvements rather than repetitive operations.

 **The Process That Actually Works:**
 ```
 App Design & Code → AI Engine Analysis → Threat Model Generation